Reasons why the KJV is trustworthy but cannot be inerrant

 Conclusion

 If someone wants to personally give the KJV the benefit of the doubt when questions surface about its text, that is their privilege and their right.
-Since the KJV is the Bible we use, we personally go on the assumption that it is probably correct in the few places it is seriously questioned.
+Since the KJV is the Bible we use in English, we personally go on the assumption that it is probably correct in the few places it is seriously questioned.
 However, this does not mean this personal way of approaching the KJV is not something that should be imposed on others, nor is this willingness to give it the benefit of the doubt proof that it is indeed inerrant.

 This clip from the introduction to the KJV of 1611 demonstrates what the KJV translators thought about this very issue